yijiano/CS2040C_Notes/README.md

-# CS2040C Notes
+# CS2040C Data Structures and Algorithms

-Authored by Zhang Yijian (A0271585W) in AY23/24 Semester 2.
+This repository contains notes authored by Zhang Yijian (A0271585W), a Year 1 Computer Engineering Undergraduate, during the course of AY23/24 Semester 2.

-Works best when opened with Obsidian.
+Works best when opened with [Obsidian](https://obsidian.md/).